-This baptism is to be administered into the name of the Trinity, which represents a new revelation about the nature of God.
-It also represents a new 'religion', being different from what was known up to that time.
+obey everything that I commanded you;1 and take note, I am with you every day, until the end of the age!"2 different from what was known up to that time.
 In the OT there are veiled references, and looking back we can associate them with the Trinity, but here we have the first clear statement of it.
 But what does it mean to be baptized into the name of the Trinity?